Amanda America Dickson: Early life and education

 Amanda America Dickson was born into slavery in Hancock County, Georgia.
 Her enslaved mother, Julia Frances Lewis Dickson, was just 13 when she was born.
-Her father, David Dickson (1809–1885), was a white planter and slave plantation owner who owned her mother; he was one of the eight wealthiest plantation owners in the county.
+Amanda’s father, David Dickson (1809–1885), was a white planter and slave plantation owner who owned her mother; he was one of the eight wealthiest plantation owners in the county.
 When he was 40 years old, David Dickson raped 12-year-old Julia Dickson, and she became pregnant.
 After Amanda was weaned, she was taken from her enslaved mother and maternal grandmother, Rose, to be raised in the household of her owner, her white paternal grandmother Elizabeth Sholars Dickson.
 As Amanda grew, her grandmother used her as a domestic servant.

 Throughout Amanda's childhood, her father became wealthier and more famous, renowned for his innovative and successful farming techniques.
 By 1861, he was known as the "Prince of Georgia Farmers," having contributed perhaps more than any other farmer in Georgia at that time to the financial prosperity of the region.

 Amanda's father showered her with love and affection.
 Dickson's social status may have enabled the child to live a life of relative privilege while enslaved.
 Evidence suggests that David Dickson took charge of Amanda's education.
 In her white grandmother's household, she learned to read, write, and play the piano, unlike what was permitted her enslaved relatives.
 Amanda also learned rules of social etiquette appropriate for the social standing of her father's family.
 She learned to dress in a modest, elegant fashion and how to present herself as a "lady".
 Amanda also learned from her father how to conduct business transactions responsibly and how to maintain and protect her finances after marriage.

 In 1864, Amanda's grandmother Elizabeth Sholars Dickson died.
 Amanda and her grandmother Elizabeth had shared a particularly close relationship, with Amanda spending much time in her grandmother's room.
 Amanda was legally held as Elizabeth's slave until her death.
 Beginning in 1801, Georgia had prohibited slaveholders from independently freeing their slaves, requiring an act of legislature (seldom given), for each request.
 Therefore, Elizabeth and David Dickson had no means to manumit Amanda and keep her with them in Georgia until the Thirteenth Amendment to the U.S. Constitution, which abolished slavery and involuntary servitude, was ratified on December 6, 1865.

 At the age of 27, Amanda chose to leave her father's plantation in Hancock County, Georgia to attend the normal school of Atlanta University, where she studied teaching from 1876 to 1878.